Chazorino/intro-to-programmability/python_three_exercise/structure.md

 interface()
 ```

 Above code defines a function for each of the functionalities we want to provide and then calls the
 `interface()` function for the user to interact with our application.
-Create a new file `main.py` which we will use to implement all five functions.
+Create a new file `main.py` which we will use to implement all these four functions.

 Next, let's write the user interface.

 <div align="right">

    [Prev](project.md) - [Next](interface.md)

 </div>